N02762252/ELSpring2015/doc/Readme.md

 Documentation Directory.
-All your documentation should go here.
+All your documentation is in this directory and my own(Andrew Haaland,N02762252)